0x3EF8/Pool-Game-using-JavaScript/README.md

 * Ai Control
 * This project contains an AI control that can extend the difficulty of the game.

 The Pool Game was developed using JavaScript language.
 I hope that this system can help you to what you are looking for.
-For more updates and tutorials just kindly visit this site.
-Enjoy coding!!
+For more updates and tutorials just kindly visit my Gitgub Account Github.com/IamLevi .
+# Enjoy coding!!

 ![img](./image/1.png)
 ![img](./image/2.png)